 Many people have an intuitive sense for personality without ever having taken a personality test.
 This likely stems from the fact that we're all sensitive to differences among the people around us.
 In fact, it's hard not to be -- individuals differ on just about every identifiable characteristic and, whether we know it or not, we tend to be quite good at spotting these differences.
-The most basic examples include physical characteristics like height and weight.
-But it's also common for individual differences to be grouped together for the sake of convenience.
-If we stick with physical qualities for a moment, an example might be the tendency to think of an individual as more or less "attractive."
+For better or worse, this skill often leads to the grouping of individual differences into broader categories for the sake of convenience.
 This short-hand saves us the difficulty (and embarrassment) of having to describe all of the singular qualities that might be needed to describe an individual.
 Personality scientists are mainly interested in individual differences in psychology (differences in the ways that people typically think, feel, and act), but it's useful to start by thinking about individual differences in physical characteristics because they're familiar to everyone.
 For example, it's obvious that no two people look alike and, though it's not polite to talk about these differences, we have the tools (language) to describe them in tremendous detail.
 When we do describe the way someone looks however, it's much more common to use general terms ("attractive") rather than get into all the physical features that contribute to their appearance (height, weight, skin color, eye color, hair length and color and texture, etc., etc.).
 Of course, this short-hand also introduces some uncertainty.
-For one thing, the quality of attractiveness is not usually well-defined -- it depends somewhat on the context or "situation" (this same consideration relates to personality as well).
+For one thing, more general terms are usually less well-defined -- it depends somewhat on the context or "situation" (this same consideration relates to personality as well).
 If a very short person describes someone else as tall, does that mean they're only average height?
-A even more subtle problem stems from the fact that many individual differences can contribute to an evaluation of attractiveness (or lack thereof).
-In other words, there are many different
+A even more subtle problem stems from the fact that many individual differences can contribute to an evaluation made in general terms.
+Consider attractiveness.
+There are many different